Christiandoss/Arduino-Days-2025-Cotonou-Seme-City-Open-Park/README.md

 4. Forbidden Enigma mode
 The LED flashes Morse code to guide the user.
-For example, it may display the letter “...-” for violet.
+For example, it may display the letter “...-” for purple.

-The mode is determined by the position of the potentiometer or by pressing the green button:
+The mode is determined by the position of the potentiometer or by pressing the green button :

 Potentiometer at 0 → Button mode

 Potentiometer between 10 and 1000 → Total Arcane mode

 Potentiometer at 1000 → Forbidden Enigma mode

 Green button pressed → Mystic Code mode

 # Possible improvements :